-In summary, our operational capabilities have been strengthened and will support our growth efforts, driven increasingly by new client acquisitions alongside the extension of products and services update by existing clients.
+Our operational capabilities have been strengthened and will support our growth efforts, driven increasingly by new client acquisitions alongside the extension of products and service updates.

-Mr Craig Mason Executive Chairman Ms Alison Sarich Managing Director
+Mr Craig Mason Executive Chairman

+Ms Alison Sarich Managing Director

-The Directors present their report, together with the financial statements, on the consolidated entity (referred to hereafter as the 'consolidated entity' or 'Group') consisting of Complii FinTech Solutions Ltd (referred to hereafter as the 'Company' or 'parent entity') and the entities it controlled at the end of, or during, the year ended 30 June 2023.
+The Directors present their report, together with the financial statements, on the consolidated entity (referred to hereafter as the 'consolidated entity' or 'Group') consisting of Complii FinTech Solutions Ltd (referred to hereafter as the 'Company' or 'parent entity') and the entities it controlled at the end of, or during, the year ended 30 June 2024.